alexpisquared/alex-pi/Src/alex-pi/README.md

   Not sure what happened, but it worked.
 I did not have luck with the last 3 ?? steps...
 It just worked.
 I guess it was a glitch in the matrix.

 ?? maybe try GitHub actions:  https://docs.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel

+## 2024-07-12
+  - upgraded to Angular 18
+  - reduced to 4 vulnerabilities:  npm audit >audit.txt